-There are four main spring orifices that are the only known habitat for the Barton Springs Salamander and the Austin Blind Salamander, two federally listed endangered species.
+There are four main spring orifices that are the only known habitat for the Austin Blind Salamander, a federally listed endangered species.
+Another endangered species, the Barton Springs Salamander, was also believed to only live in these four springs until 2018, when it was discovered in a tributary of Onion Creek near Dripping Springs.
 These four springs are the primary discharge point for the Barton Springs segment of the Edwards Aquifer.
 Main Spring, also known as Parthenia Spring, feeds the 900' long swimming pool.
 There is a dam at each end of the pool; the upper dam directs flow from Upper Spring and Barton Creek into a bypass culvert so that stormwater flows do not enter the swimming area.
 Old Mill Spring, sometimes called Walsh or Zenobia Spring, is just south of Barton Creek about 450' below the lower dam and is surrounded by a round limestone enclosure built by the Works Progress Administration.
 Upper Spring occurs about 1,200' above the swimming pool.
 The fourth spring, Eliza Spring, is adjacent to the swimming pool and also surrounded by a WPA structure, a deep concrete ampitheatre that used to be a swimming hole but is now reserved for the salamanders.

 It has long been accepted that a groundwater divide separates this portion of the Edwards Aquifer from the central (San Antonio) portion and the large springs in San Marcos, New Braunfels, and San Antonio.
 But in April 2010 a study commissioned by the Guadalupe-Blanco River Authority found that groundwater level data indicates the groundwater divide dissipates and no longer hydrologically separates the two segments during major droughts and current levels of pumping.
 As a result, there is potential for some groundwater to bypass San Marcos Springs and flow toward Barton Springs during major droughts.
 The groundwater divide appears to be influenced by recharge along Onion Creek and the Blanco River and is vulnerable to extended periods of little or no recharge and extensive pumping.
 See the complete study.